-† These remarkable and well-authenticated letters contain many characteristic and interesting passages: for instance, "the camp and followers, helpless and alarmed, are like myself-full of affliction, restless as the quicksilver.
+These remarkable and well-authenticated letters † These remarkable and well-authenticated retrocontain many characteristic and interesting passages: for instance, "the camp and followers, help-less and alarmed, are like myself-full of affliction, restless as the quicksilver.
 The complaints of the unpaid troops are as before.
+The fever unpaid troops are as before.
 The fever has left me; but nothing of me remains but skin and bone.
 My back is bent with weakness; my feet have lost the power of motion.
-The Begum [his daughter] appears afflicted; but God is the only judge of hearts."
-To Kaumbuksh he says, "Odiporee, your mother, was a partner in my illness, and wishes to accompany me in death; but everything has its appointed time."-(Scott's History of the Deccan, vol. i., pp. 8 and 9.)
+The leet have lost the power of motion.
+The Begum [his daughter] appears afflicted; but God is the only judge of hearts.
+To Kaumbuksh he says, "Odiporee, your mother, was a partner in my illness, and wishes to accompany me in death; but everything has its appointed time.
+(Scott's History of the Deccan, vol. i., pp. 8 and 9.)
 According to Tod, this lady was a princess, not of Oudipoor, but of Kishenghur, a minor division of Joudpoor.

 § As in the Deccan, so also throughout Hindoostan, we can only form an idea of the condition of the mass of the people by an incidental remark, scattered here and there, amid many weary pages filled with details of invasion and slaughter, pomp and intrigue.
-The Mussulman writers were usually pensioners of the monarch, whose deeds they chronicled; the Hindoo annalists were the bards of the leading families, of which they formed important and cherished members.
-Neither the one nor the other could be exmoi le déluge."
-His subjects-at least the Mussulman portion-he commends to the care of his sons, in his farewell letters, as a charge committed to them by God himself; and then proceeds to give vent, in disconnected sentences, to the terrible apprehensions before which his spirit shrank in dismay.
-"Wherever I look," writes the dying emperor, "I see nothing but the Deity.
-I know nothing of myself-what I am-and for what I am destined.
+The Mussulman writers were usually pensioners of the monarch, whose deeds they chronicled; the Hin-doo annalists were the bards of the leading families, moi le déluge."
+His subjects-at least the Mussulman portion-he commends to the care of his sons, in his farewell letters, as a charge committed to them by God himself; and then proceeds to give vent, in disconnected sentences, to the terrible apprehensions before which his spirit shrank in dis-"Wherever I look," writes the dying emperor, "I see nothing but the Deity. know nothing of myself-what I am-and for what I am destined.
 The instant which passed in power hath left only sorrow behind it.
-I have not been the guardian and protector of the empire," he adds, in the same tone of remorse rather than repentance. \ \ \ "I have committed many crimes; and know not with what punishments I may be seized.
+I have not been the guardian and protector of the empire," he adds, in the same tone of remorse rather than repentance.
+"I have committed many crimes; and know not with what punishments I may be seized.
 The agonies of death come upon me fast.
-Farewell! farewell! farewell!";
+Farewell! farewell! farewell!"‡